 The Laurier English and Academic Foundation (LEAF) program is for applicants who do not meet Laurier’s English language proficiency requirements.
 You must submit a minimum score on a test of English proficiency to be admitted to the LEAF program.

-If you are eligible for both the LEAF program and your academic program, you will receive an offer of admission with a condition to complete the LEAF program.
+If you are eligible for your academic program, you will receive a conditional offer of admission with an English Proficiency requirement.
+One of the options for meeting this requirement is through the completion of the LEAF program.

 For either application method, you will be required to create an OUAC account (if you do not already have one).
 You may have only one OUAC account and can recover an old account through OUAC if necessary.
 If you have questions about your account or the application process, send your inquiries directly to OUAC.